 It’s necessary to evaluate your business’ current value and desired value.
 Determine what the desired value is, and the steps needed to get your business there.
-You should evaluate items such as Multiple of Earnings Before Interest, Taxes, Depreciation and Amortization (EBITDA), multiples of revenue, value of assets, marketability assessments, and formal valuations to help close any gaps.
+You should evaluate items such as Multiple of Earnings Before Interest, Taxes, Depreciation and Amortization (EBITDA), multiples of revenue, the value of assets, marketability assessments, and formal valuations to help close any gaps.

 You will need to evaluate items that maximize business value and understand the risks and metrics that drive value.
 These items include reliable financial reporting, profitability vs. industry averages, customer concentration, recurring vs. one-time/project revenue, management reliance on owner, and scalability and infrastructure.
 Focus on improving these over time by creating an action plan.
 Once the value of your business is maximized, you are ready to consider the various types of buyers.

 - Go Public IPO: Going public can be a huge morale boost for employees and incumbent investors, however, the process requires at least 3 years of advance planning.

 - Strategic Buyer: You are selling to another company who sees value in your company as it is integrated into theirs.